sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

 ![](https://github.com/sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/blob/2eb88bf45d3111e5be2776f9e3f8159325e9ecf6/BatchGDvsMiniBatchGDvsStochasticGD.png)

+**Batch GD is stable while SGD is noisy and oscillatory in traversing to the global minima.**

+*In BGD as well as SGD, forward propagation happens as many times as the number of samples in the training set.
+In BGD, the weights of the network are updated (via backpropagation) once per epoch.
+In SGD, the weights of the network are updated (via propagation) once for every sample.
+So, per epoch, SGD updates the weights as many times as the number of samples in the entire training set.
+The number of weights updates (via backpropagation) is more in case of SGD than in the case of BGD while they have the same number of forward propagations.
+So, according to this logic, SGD should take longer than BGD for the same number of epochs.
+But, SGD may achieve lower accuracy than BGD in the same number of epochs due to the oscillatory nature of SGD.* - **Why is SGD considered to be computationally more efficient?**

 ![](https://github.com/sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/blob/7e1311c424f25ca4e80cc7491c199e08fa938fa4/SGDvsBGDvsMiniGD.png)

-1. **Use batch training if training set has less than 2000 samples.
+1. **Can use batch training if the training set has less than 2000 samples.
 Else, use mini-batch training.**
 2. Due to the way how computer memory is layed out and accessed, mini-batches with sizes of the power of 2 work better. **Mini-batch sizes of $2^6$, $2^7$, $2^8$, $2^9$ are more commonly used in machine learning.**
  - **Also, mini-batch size should be such that it fits in the CPU/GPU memory**.
 If it doesn't fit, the performance will fall sharply.
  - **Start with a larger mini-batch size and lower if performance is poor.**
+3.
+4.

 **Network Architecture**
 - **Input Layer**: 2 features